DejaVu5792/cybersecurity-notes/networking/networking-basics.md

    - **Script Injection** - modifies a website's data and adds malicious scripts
 ## HTTPS
 - Hypertext Transfer Protocol **Secure**
+- HTTP on TLS
 - encrypts web data while being sent from the browser to the server
    - **Encryption** - translates data into ciphertext
 - ensures data confidentiality and integrity
 - Protocols: TLS and SSL
 - **Limitations:**
-   - It doesn't prevent any incidents happened on the sender and receiver
+   - It doesn't prevent any compromises happened on the sender and receiver
    - SSL stripping - an attacker on the same network forces a browser to downgrade a connection from HTTPS to HTTP
       - **Prevention: HSTS** - only accepts HTTPS connections
 ## Opening a secure website
 1. **DNS lookup** - translates the domain name into an IP address
 2. **TCP three-way handshake** - establish reliable and ordered connection between the user and the server
-3. **TLS handshake** - verify a server's identity and build a secure tunnel
+3. **TLS handshake** - verify a server's identity, protect data in-transit, and build a secure tunnel
+   - check **CA (Certificate Authority)** certificate and domain name
 4. **HTTP request** - request HTML, CSS, and JavaScript